CICCIOSGAMINO/arduino_TRE/3G_HUAWEI_E220/README.md

     auto ppp0
     iface ppp0 inet wvdial
     provider E220-WIND

+### up/Down the ppp0 Interface
+In ubuntu you can use the command **ifconfig** to check the status, up/down the interface :

+    ifconfig ppp0
+    > ppp0      Link encap:Point-to-Point Protocol
+      inet addr:10.22.94.65  P-t-P:10.64.64.64  Mask:255.255.255.255

+    // down the ppp0 interface
+    ifconfig ppp0 down

+    // up the ppp0 interface
+    ifconfig ppp0 up

+keep in mind to restart the wvdial before up the interface !!!

 ### Check the ppp0
 Check the interface ppp0 just setted on Huawei E220 modem with the ifconfig command: